 Our Parks System offers a variety of neighborhood and community parks, pathways, and recreation facilities.
 Outdoor amenities include soccer fields, baseball/softball fields, lacrosse fields, playgrounds, tennis courts, picnic pavilions, dog parks and multimodal trails/pathways.
-Two indoor facilities offer courts for basketball, volleyball, pickleball and badminton, as well as minigyms which are set-up for fitness and dance classes, preschool and youth activities and various athletic activities.
+There are two unique parks that offer historic houses and structures; Mill Race Village and Thayer's Corner, and two indoor facilities; Northville Community Center and the Recreation Center at Hillside.
+Basketball, volleyball, pickleball and badminton courts can be found at the Community Center, as well as mini-gyms which are set-up for fitness and dance classes, preschool and youth activities and various athletic activities.
 Additionally, there are several meeting/activity rooms and a banquet room for programming and rentals.